 Step 2 – Look for your Host Nameservers

 A Name-server is a computer server that hosts a network service; DNS for this case.
 You need this information in order to point your DNS from GoDaddy to your Server, where you want to install your website or blog.
 Finding this information should be rather easy.
 First of all, you need to buy a Hosting Package, in which case, I went for HostGator as per many recommendations and their great 24/7 support.
-After I got my cpanel access it was just a matter of scrolling down to the account information menu and then look for the Name Servers.
-Your Name Servers should like like this: nsxxx.hostgator.com, and you’ve got to copy both of them, as your hosting service provides you with at least 2-4 Name Servers.
+After I got my Cpanel access it was just a matter of scrolling down to the account information menu and then look for the Name Servers.
+Your Name Servers should look like this: nsxxx.hostgator.com, and you’ve got to copy both of them, as your hosting service provides you with at least 2-4 Name Servers.

-Step 3 – Setup your Name Servers and save changes
+Step 3 – Set up your Name Servers and save changes

 Now that you’ve got your Name Servers go back to GoDaddy Name Server settings and select option number 4 (I have specific name servers for my domains) and fill the blank spaces with your name servers.
 GoDaddy forces you to input at least 2 name servers, so don’t worry about that.

 That’s pretty much all.
 After setting your Name Servers click OK and save your settings.
 Now you can log-out of your GoDaddy account and GoDaddy will process your request.
 This process usually takes around 30-60 minutes, but it can take up to 2 days, so please don’t panic if you don’t see your URL pointing to your Hosting Service right away.
-In the following articles, we’ll talk about how to setup your new domain in your host and install your Content Management System (WordPress) in order to create your website.
+In the following articles, we’ll talk about how to set up your new domain in your host and install your Content Management System (WordPress) in order to create your website.